Unity-Technologies/Unity-Robotics-Hub/tutorials/pick_and_place/1_urdf.md

 1. Find and select the URDF file in the Project window (`Assets/URDF/niryo_one/niryo_one.urdf`).
 From the menu, click `Assets -> Import Robot from URDF`, or in the Project window, right click on the selected file and click `Import Robot from URDF`.
     > Note: The file extension may not appear in the Project window.
 The niryo_one.urdf file will appear in the root of the `Assets/URDF/niryo_one` directory.

-1. Keep the default Y Axis type in the Import menu and click `Import URDF`.
+1. Keep the default Y Axis type and VHACD mesh decomposer in the Import menu and click `Import URDF`.

     > Note: Default mesh orientation is Y-up, which is supported by Unity, but some packages often use Z-up and X-up configuration.

+    > Note: VHACD algorithm produces higher quality convex hull for collision detection than the default algorithm.

     > Note: The world-space origin of the robot is defined in its URDF file.
 In this sample, we have assigned it to sit on top of the table, which is at `(0, 0.63, 0)` in Unity coordinates.